N-Nieto/GenderBias_CheXNet/README.md

 # GenderBias_CheXNet
-In this tutorial you will find all the steps and instructions you need in order to reproduce the experiments showing gender bias.
+In this tutorial you will find all the steps and instructions you need in order to reproduce the experiments realiced in "Diversity Matters: Gender Imbalance in Medical Imaging Datasets Produces Biased Classifiers for Computer-aided Diagnosis" by Agostina Larrazabal, Nicolás Nieto, Victoria Peterson, Diego H. Milone, and Enzo Ferrante.
+October 2019.

 This code is based on the following publicly available implementation of CheXNet using Keras: https://github.com/brucechou1983/CheXNet-Keras

 ### Step 0: If it is your first time coding in Python 3, you will have to install it.
 We recommend to install Anaconda Distribution:

-You could find some straigthforward instructions in the following tutorial:
+You could find some straigthforward instructions in the following tutorial (up to Step 8):

 https://www.digitalocean.com/community/tutorials/how-to-install-anaconda-on-ubuntu-18-04-quickstart